sam-hosseini/freelancing-in-finland/README.md

   * For freelancing, you can choose any from [Information and communication > Computer programming, consultancy and related activities](https://stat.fi/en/luokitukset/toimiala/toimiala_1_20080101?code=62&name=Computer%20programming%2C%20consultancy%20and%20related%20activities) that you feel is most relevant.
   * `62010 Computer programming activities` is common as several freelancing agencies like Futurice and Reaktor have chosen that, so you can go with that as well.

+* Choose your company's potential lines of business.
+  * You should declare all the business areas you think your company will engage in within your Articles of Association (yhtiöjärjestys).
+  * This is important, because any changes to Articles of Association requires an [amendment](https://www.prh.fi/en/companiesandorganisations/muutokset_rekisteritietoihin/limitedcompanyamendments/articles.html), which you have to file and pay €280 for.
+  * You probably want to add *investing activities* to your Articles of Association.
+    * This does not obligate you to do any investments.
+    * However, by adding it, if you decide to set up investments within your company later on, you don't have to file an amendment.
+    * Also, some stockbrokers, like Nordnet, may refuse to open an investment account for your company if they don't see *investing activities* in your Articles of Association.
-* In addition to your main line of business, you should also declare in yhtiöjärjestys (corporate by-laws) that your corporation's business includes investing activities ("Yhtiö voi harjoittaa sijoitustoimintaa.
-Yhtiö voi omistaa ja hallita arvopapereita ja kiinteistöjä ja virtuaalivaluuttoja ja käydä niillä kauppaa.").
-This does not obligate you to do any investing activities, but putting it in from the start will spare you an unnecessary 280 euro fee later if you decide to set up investments within your corporation later.
+    * Here's the text: *Yhtiö voi harjoittaa sijoitustoimintaa.
+Yhtiö voi omistaa ja hallita arvopapereita ja kiinteistöjä ja virtuaalivaluuttoja ja käydä niillä kauppaa.*

 * Choose your company's fiscal year ending.
   * Fiscal year is the 12-month period in which your company operates.